smadlangbayan368-hub/TeamDronePayload4/README.md

 -  Factor safety of at least 1.5

  Produce a final report from the results that were gathered for the drone arms
   -  Including a final design recommendation with justification from analysis of results.

+Bonus Goal (Personal):
+-  Design the drone arm such that it can carry a commercially available payload

 # Project Details
 ## Assumptions